iterative/katacoda-scenarios/basics/performance/step2.md

    Create the image file as big as you need or as big as you can, so that it can contain all the data of the project and the caches.

-2. Format it with XFS and mount on it on `proj1/`:
+2. Format it with XFS and mount it on `proj1/`:

    `apt install xfsprogs`{{execute}}